Bethersden Primary School

 Computing

-We will continue to follow the ‘Teach Computing’ curriculum.
-We will continue with our unit on Data Logging and then move into Creating Media -Photo Editing.
+We will continue to follow the ‘Teach Computing curriculum.
+We will be focusing on ;Programming repetition in games.

 PSHE – We are going to be focusing on ' Healthy bodies, healthy minds